suisei-cn/stargazer-subscriber/README.md

 # Stargazer Subscriber

-Stargazer Subscriber is the universal frontend of stargazer bots.
+Stargazer Subscriber is the universal webui for stargazer bots.

 It provides a unified setting page for all stargazer bots, allowing users of different instant messaging apps to subscribe to vtubers easily.